umbertocollodel/umbertocollodel/README.md

 👨‍🎓 Ph.D. in International Macroeconomics with a passion for data wrangling and modelling.

-🔬 Worked in different roles for the International Monetary Fund on a project regarding the evaluation of economic forecasts.
-Completed some freelancing research assistance in the field of clinical psychology on the link between stress bouts and depression.
+🔬 Worked for the International Monetary Fund and freelancing research assistance in the field of clinical psychology.

 🌱 Enjoy learning always something new.
 I just completed an IBM Certification for Data Science in SQL